Tayoso/openreach_case_study/README.md

 **Phase 2**

 - 2 weeks for model deployment; looking at the pipeline and frequency of running the model
-- 6 weeks for model serving a frontend UI on GCP app engine using a rest endpoint
+- 6 weeks for model serving a frontend UI on GCP app engine using a rest endpoint and adding selected features to the product.
 - 2 weeks for model monitoring; How do you know that a feature you overlooked is doing better?
 The model pipeline will inform you if you need to retrain.
 Reproducibility and scalability so as to reproduce quickly and reduce latency.
 - Model maintenance is an ongoing process and will take up to 2 weeks to set up notifications that will prompt actions to be taken where new features are available to retrain the model.
 Here, we answer questions pertaining to the longevity of the model.